bvlqz/homl/README.md

 * **Sampling bias**: [Jump to section](#nonrepresentative-training-data---sampling-bias)
 * **Signal**: A piece of information fed to a Machine Learning Algorithm
 * **Standard Deviation**: The square root of the variance, which is the average of the squared deviation from the mean
-* **Standarization**: Subtract the mean value, and then divide it by the standard deviation so that the resulting distribution has unit variance.
+* **Standardization**: Subtract the mean value, and then divide it by the standard deviation so that the resulting distribution has unit variance.
 * **Underfitting**: [Jump to section](#underfitting)
 * **Utility function (fitness function)**: Measure hoy good the model is
 * **Validation Set**: [Jump to section](#holdout-validation)